Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

 Once you’ve done that, you can move on to the next step.

 You’ll find all the required fields for a custom registration form on the left.
-You just need to drag these fields and drop them into the form on the right.
+To add these fields to the form on the right, you just need to drag and drop them.

 Here’s a complete guide to creating a user registration form in WordPress using the User Registration plugin.

-When the form building is complete, click Create Form.
+When the form is ready, click Create Form or Publish form.
 And there you have it!
 A simple registration form in a few quick steps.

 Regardless of which type you choose, you’ll need the Site Key and Secret Key to activate the CAPTCHA.
 Don’t know how to get the keys?